dakomi/dispensa/SESSION_NOTES.md

 ### Handoff to Session 16

-_(Updated by Session 15.1: `GetSignInWithGoogleOption` is now used for the picker step, so the Sign in with Google sheet appears correctly in OAuth Testing mode.
+_(Updated by Session 15.1: `GetSignInWithGoogleOption` is now used for the picker step, so the Sign in with Google sheet should appear correctly in OAuth Testing mode.
 No handoff tasks were added or removed.)_

 - **Before building the play APK**, replace `YOUR_WEB_CLIENT_ID` in `app/src/play/res/values/config.xml` following `GOOGLE_CLOUD_SETUP.md`.
-- **Expected sign-in flow (now working):** Settings → Sign in with Google → Standard "Sign in with Google" bottom sheet appears → user selects a listed test account → Drive scope consent screen (if not yet granted) → Drive sync enabled with Toast confirmation.
+- **Expected sign-in flow:** Settings → Sign in with Google → Standard "Sign in with Google" bottom sheet appears → user selects a listed test account → Drive scope consent screen (if not yet granted) → Drive sync enabled with Toast confirmation.
 - **Sign-in no longer uses an `ActivityResultLauncher<Intent>`** — the Credential Manager flow is callback-based and requires no activity result registration for the sign-in step itself.
 - **`PREF_SIGNED_IN_EMAIL`** (`sync_drive_signed_in_email`) is the source of truth for "who is signed in". `DriveTransportFactory.create()` reads this key; `SyncSettingsHelper` writes/clears it. `GoogleSignIn.getLastSignedInAccount()` is no longer called anywhere.
 - **Outstanding polish items** (carried forward):